‘We desperately need help’: A DC day care owner’s urgent plea after shooting wounded 2-year-old girl

 When they got inside, they soon realized one of the children, a 2-year-old girl, was struck by a bullet.
 What appeared to be an impression from the bullet can be seen on the back seat of the buggy where the girl was sitting.

-The girl would be one of four victims of the shooting, according to D.C. police.
-Officers said three suspects with guns fired on three men in the area of Savannah Terrace in Southeast, killing two and leaving a third hospitalized with non-life-threatening injuries.
+The girl was one of four victims of the shooting, according to D.C. police.
+Officers said three suspects with guns fired on three men in the area of Savannah Terrace in Southeast, killing two and leaving a third hospitalized with injuries that were not life-threatening.

 Rice said their first concern was the little girl who was injured, and she said as of Thursday evening the girl had been taken to the hospital and was “stable and doing well.”